The causal structure of galactic astrophysics: Methodology

-By assessing all such conditional correlations (including a multi-dimensional conditioning set) one can determine the \emph{Markov equivalence class} to which the data belongs.
-Each such class contains the set of causal structures with the same statistical dependencies, and which therefore cannot be distinguished without experimental intervention, impossible in astrophysics.
-(Such statistical independencies can also be thought of as implying factorisability of the joint (probability) distribution describing the variables: for example $A \rightarrow B \rightarrow C$ implies $P(A,B,C) = P(A)P(B|A)P(C|B)$.)
-This leads to the classic \emph{constraint-based} causal discovery method, the Peter--Clark algorithm, which eliminates \emph{direct} (i.e. causal) correlations with conditional independence tests then applies orientation rules to fill in directions where possible.\footnote{As an example of such a rule, suppose that one has identified the direct links $A-B$, $A-C$, $B-D$, $C-D$.
+By assessing all such conditional correlations (including a multi-dimensional conditioning set) one can determine the \emph{Markov equivalence class} to which the data belongs~\citep{Verma_1990}.
+Each class comprises causal structures sharing the same statistical dependencies which therefore cannot be distinguished without experimental intervention, impossible in astrophysics.
+(Such statistical independencies can also be thought of as implying factorisability of the joint (probability) distribution describing the variables: e.g. $A \rightarrow B \rightarrow C$ implies $P(A,B,C) = P(A)P(B|A)P(C|B)$.)
+This leads to the classic \emph{constraint-based} causal discovery method, the Peter--Clark algorithm~\citep{Peter_Clark}, which eliminates \emph{direct} (i.e. causal) correlations with conditional independence tests then applies orientation rules to fill in directions where possible.\footnote{As an example of such a rule, suppose that one has identified the direct links $A-B$, $A-C$, $B-D$, $C-D$.
 If $B$ and $C$ are disconnected when conditioning on $A$ but not when conditioning on $D$, it must be that neither $B$ nor $C$ are caused by $D$.
-Hence the $B-D$ and $C-D$ links must be $B\rightarrow D$ and $C\rightarrow D$.} Alternative \emph{score-based} methods such Greedy Equivalent Search assign likelihood scores to candidate solutions based on the correlation strengths and search for the highest-scoring structures, while functional causal models such as additive noise models instead exploit asymmetries in functional relationships to determine causal direction.
+Hence the $B-D$ and $C-D$ links must be $B\rightarrow D$ and $C\rightarrow D$.
+There are two more rules involving collisions that can be used to determine directions.} Alternative \emph{score-based} methods such Greedy Equivalence Search~\citep{Chickering_2003} assign likelihoods to candidate solutions based on the correlation strengths and search for the highest-scoring structures, while functional causal models such as additive noise models instead exploit asymmetries in functional relationships to determine causal direction.